South Manchester Synagogue: Former synagogue building in Fallowfield

 The community's former synagogue building was in Wilbraham Road, Fallowfield.
-The result of a competition won by Joseph Sunlight, the synagogue was completed in 1913, and is a structure of diverse stylistic influences and innovative technical construction, as recognised in its Grade II listing.
+The result of a competition won by Joseph Sunlight, the synagogue was completed in 1913, and is a structure of diverse stylistic influences and innovative technical construction, as was listed as a Grade II building in 1974.

 Sunlight adopted the style of a Turkish mosque, complete with dome and minaret though interpreted in a modernist, it has even been said cubist, idiom.
 Sunlight confessed to quoting Hagia Sophia in Constantinople and the tower of Westminster Cathedral.
 The building marked a first in British synagogue construction in avoiding column supports for its 35 ft dome by the use of reinforced concrete in its span and the lattice girders supporting the cantilever gallery.

 In 2003, the Fallowfield building became redundant, the congregation having relocated, and plans were drawn up by a charitable trust to convert it to a residential Jewish student centre.
-As of 2006, the building is being renovated, with major changes to the interior.
-The ladies' gallery has been turned into a complete second floor to replace the function room previously in the annex, which is to be demolished.
+As of 2006, the building was being renovated, with major changes to the interior.
+The ladies' gallery was turned into a complete second floor to replace the function room previously in the annex, which was demolished.